top of page

 6. Do you have a different view on doctrine with this candidate that you believe is “essential” or very important?
 If so, would you be willing to meet up with the candidate to seek clarity on the issue (particularly if the other committee members feel strongly in favor of said candidate)?

 7. Do you have concerns that the candidate will have immense difficulty in connecting with the people in your context due to a lack of language skills, relational intentionality or some other reason?
-If so, yes, it can be Biblical to not move forward with a Biblically qualified candidate yet they might not be a good personality fit.
+If so, yes, it can be wise to not move forward with a Biblically qualified candidate in lieu of the fact that they might not be a good personality fit.

 8. Did you have any misunderstandings or any areas that you are still unclear about after personally (or with a committee) meeting with this candidate?
 If you do have not have any Biblically disqualifying concerns, then you should meet up with the candidate and base your decision to move forward or not on that discussion and on your own observations.